-To date, Dr. Hae Yeon Lee’s research has been published at the leading academic journals, including Child Development, Psychological Science, Development and Psychopathology, Developmental Science, and Emotion Review.
+To date, Dr. Hae Yeon Lee’s research has been published in leading academic journals, including Child Development, Psychological Science, Development and Psychopathology, Developmental Science, and Emotion Review.
 Her doctoral dissertation won the 2018 Society for Research in Child Development (SRCD) dissertation funding award.
-In 2019, Dr. Lee was named as a Jacobs Foundation Young Scholar.
+In 2019, Dr. Lee was named a Jacobs Foundation Young Scholar.
 Her research findings have been featured in popular media outlets, including The New York Times, The Conversation, Future Ed, Education Week, Daily Texan, Fox News, and The Sydney Morning Herald.

+See Dr. Lee’s profile at Google Scholar and Research Gate.
 Click below to view Dr. Lee’s latest CV.